Nahuel Huapi National Park: History

 The earliest discovery of Nahuel Huapi by the non-indigenous peoples is linked to the conquest of Chile.
 In the summer of 1552–1553, the Governor of Chile Pedro de Valdivia sent Francisco de Villagra to explore the area east of the Andes at the latitudes of the city of Valdivia.
 Francisco de Villagra crossed the Andes through Mamuil Malal Pass and headed south until reaching Limay River in the vicinity of Nahuel Huapi Lake.

 In colonial times explorers in the search for the legendary "Ciudad de Los Cesares" visited the zone and Jesuit missionaries coming from Chiloé Archipelago established a precarious mission on the shores of the lake.
 Quinoa is known to have been cultivated near the shores of the lake during this period.

 In the 1870s and 1880s Perito Moreno undertook a series of exploration trips into Patagonia.
 Later he worked for the Argentine government's boundary commission.
 In short —Perito Morenos‘ explorations and work were fundamental for securing Argentine sovereignty of the Nahuel Huapi area.
 As compensation for his services Perito Moreno was granted a huge tract of land around Nahuel Huapi Lake.

 In 1903, Perito Moreno donated 75 km2 of land in the area to the federal government.
 At the same time he proposed the creation of a national park.
 A decree of February 1, 1909 recognized that the area needed protection then in 1916 works begun to establish a park and it finally opened in 1922 as Parque Nacional del Sur.
 The total surface of the incipient national park in 1916 surpassed that of the donations of Perito Moreno.
 It was not until October 9, 1934 that Nahuel Huapi National Park acquired it present name.
 At the same time in 1934 the Iguazú National Park was established in Argentina.

-In contrast to subtropical Iguazú National Park, however, temperate Nahuel Huapi National Park was believed to be able to compete with the tourism of Europe and was therefore, along with Bariloche, prioritized by national tourism development planners.
+One of the main objectives of the civilizing visions of the National Parks Direction established in 1934 was the urban development of the small settlement of San Carlos de Bariloche on the shores of Lake Nahuel Huapi, which had been connected to the Argentine railway network in 1934.
+Bustillo clearly articulated the pretension of building a new orderly city that would act as a bulwark for the colonization of Patagonia, and placed it in a historical line that began with the war of conquest against the Mapuche at the end of the 19th century.
+Touristification was the main aim of the National Park Direction, establishing the luxury hotel Llao-Llao.
 In the first year of the National Park Service, 1935, several regulations were implemented that affected Nahuel Huapi.
-These included construction code, sport fishing, standardization of drinking water sanitation, and issuance of vendor permits.
-The area opened up for mountain climbing and other recreational activities after the park was established.
+These included construction code, standardization of drinking water sanitation, and issuance of vendor permits.
+The area opened up for mountain climbing, sport fishing, ski and other recreational activities after the park was established.